 Another factor that affects the duration is the treatment planning and the force that is applied to your teeth.

+This is because if you move a tooth in that gap, another gap will appear behind it.
 So, someone has to be clear about the purpose of moving a tooth.

 Another important problem is missing a permanent tooth in the mouth.
 Sometimes, one or more permanent teeth may not erupt due to many reasons.

-Even if your dentist moves your teeth, your occlusion or bite between upper and lower teeth will not be normal.
+Even if your dentist moves your teeth, your occlusion or bite between your upper and lower teeth will not be normal.

 This may be beneficial when you have crowded teeth.
+By moving your teeth, the gaps between them can be closed.

 Braces are a great choice to close a gap left by a supernumerary or an extra tooth between upper front teeth after its removal.
 But, when you have a gap from a missing permanent incisor due to an accident or injury, braces may not be helpful to close that space.